mikelevins/folio2/doc/folio.md

 **As** provides a single extensible generic function, `as`, for converting values from one type to another.

-**Comparisons** offers generic, extensible versions of magnitude comparisons and equivalence predicates.

-**Copy** provides the generic functions `copy`, `deep-copy`, and `shallow-copy`, which together provide an extensible common framework for copying values.

 **Functions** provides various conveniences for working with functions, including partial application and composition operators.
 It also offers a compact shorthand for Common Lisp's LAMBDA, to reduce